nikmavr/nikmavr/README.md

 - 👋 Hi, I’m @nikmavr
-- 👀 I’m interested in programming, Lego WeDo, Mindstorms, Spike PRime, Micro:bit, Arduino and robotics in general.
+- 👀 I’m interested in programming, Lego WeDo, Mindstorms, Spike Prime, Micro:bit, Arduino and robotics in general.
 - 🌱 I’m currently learning micro:bit - python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...